overonix/react-storage-provider/readme.md

 ```
 export default withStorage(['token', 'locale'])(SignIn);
 ```
-Provides `token, locale` values from storage to component props.
+Provides `token, locale` values from storage to component props and subscribes to their changes.